IVF with Donor Eggs and Gestational Surrogacy

 Agencies facilitate arrangements with gestational carriers and egg donors.
 Legal contracts need to be drafted between intended parents, and gestational carriers.
 Some agencies offer in-house legal counsel, or an independent attorney specializing in reproductive law and contracts can be selected.

 Counseling is not unique to LBTQ patents.
-Meeting with one of the Reproductive Science Center's professional counselors is required for all couples using egg donors and/or gestational surrogates.
+Meeting with one of IVF New England's professional counselors is required for all couples using egg donors and/or gestational surrogates.
 This is an opportunity to clarify and discuss the emotional aspects of pregnancy, birth and parenting associated with assisted reproductive therapies.